 SLT was asked by The Swiss Office of Culture to develop guidelines for the website Schweizer Kulturpreise.
-Unfortunately the implementation was not under our control and we are unhappy with it.
-It does not reflect the work of we handed over.

 The aim of the website schweizerkulturpreise.ch (Swiss Cultural Awards) is to become a common archive of and the single point of entry to seven different cultural awards: Swiss Art Awards, Swiss Film Awards, Swiss Design Awards, Swiss Literature Awards, Swiss Dance Awards, Swiss Theatre Awards and Swiss Music Awards.